 Fascinated by natural radio signals themselves and earlier works by other artists using natural radio, Edwin van der Heide and Jan Peter Sonntag became interested in staging a live 'natural radio reception' performance that focuses on the spatial nature of these radio waves that intersect the performance space.
 This led to the work Rund-Funk-Emfangs-Saal that premiered in 2013.

 In October 2013 the Skanu Mezs Festival in Riga invited both Jan Peter Sonntag and Edwin van der Heide for a location visit to the Botanical Garden in Riga.
 On one of the sides of the Botanical Garden one can find the remains of a former soviet observatory.
 Besides this beautiful outdoor environment the botanical garden contains a huge green house full of tropical trees and plants.
 The combination of these two elements formed the bases for Radioforest.

 Radioforest can be seen as a live natural radio observatory.
 Where the aim of Rund-Funk-Empfangs-Saal is the realization of a live performance, Radioforest’s aim is a live natural radio reception installation.
-Electromagnetic signals received by custom build antennas and receivers form the source material for a generative compositional score that tunes, selects, combines and spatializes these signals over time.
+Electromagnetic signals received by custom built antennas and receivers form the source material for a generative compositional score that tunes, selects, combines and spatializes these signals over time.

 Short excerpt of the Radioforest installation.
 This is a binaural recording meant to be listened to on (high quality) headphones. © Edwin van der Heide & Jan-Peter Sonntag.